danielrcollins1/OED-Expanded/monsters.md

 ## Number Appearing

-When stocking a dungeon, the numbers of monsters appearing dependent on the relation between the Equivalent Hit Die of the creature and dungeon level (presuming a traditional party of 4)
+When stocking a dungeon, the numbers of monsters appearing is dependent on the relation between the Equivalent Hit Die of the creature and dungeon level/depth (presuming a traditional party of 4)
 |EHD vs Dungeon Level|No of monsters appearing|
 |:-------------------|:-----------------------|
 |Dungeon level is greater by 3 or    | (1d4+1) or ~2 3/4 party size |